Cody And Young Bucks Hint To Huge ‘All In 2’ Location, And How These Events Could Actually Help The WWE

 Rhodes playfully asked if he was suggesting that All In 2 should be held in Madison Square Garden.
 Though he was pretending to look distressed, Cody mentioned the famed arena by name three times, leading the audience to pop even more.
 They then thanked New York City, and Cody blew kisses to the crowd.

 It has been a longtime rumor that WWE has exclusive rights for wrestling events at MSG, but this is false.
 Decades ago, the federation held weekly shows there, so other promotions generally skipped that arena because they knew it wouldn’t do as well as the then WWF.
 With decades of shows being held there, and with the company’s headquarters just miles away, Madison Square Garden is considered WWE’s backyard.
-Presumably, there is not another current wrestling promotion big enough to sellout the arena, or is there?
+Presumably, there is not another current wrestling promotion big enough to sell out the arena, or is there?

 While All In is not an official promotion, it is certainly competition for the WWE’s house shows.
 As the CBS New York reported, All In sold more tickets than the World Wrestling Entertainment’s average show in the U.S., aside from WrestleMania.
 This Young Bucks and Runnels program is often referred to as the anti-WWE event, and holding another one in MSG would certainly send a message.
 But a series of successful All In events could possibly help the WWE improve their ratings, and the professional wrestling industry as a whole.